gabrielsoltz/metahub/README.md

 ## Outputs

 **MetaHub** supports different type of outputs format and data by using the option `--output`.
-You can combine more than one output by using spaces between them, for example: `--output standard inventory`
+You can combine more than one output by using spaces between them, for example: `--output standard inventory`.
+This outputs can then be written into files using the `--write-` options, or show them as output using the option `--list-findings`.

 ### Standard